ACUMATICA SECURITY BEST PRACTICES

 Password Settings

-A practical starting point is to require longer passwords, prevent repeated reuse of old passwords, and lock accounts temporarily after several failed login attempts.
+A practical starting point is requiring longer passwords, preventing repeated reuse of old credentials, and temporarily locking accounts after multiple failed login attempts.

 Multi-Factor Authentication